RESEARCH METHODS IN POLITICAL SCIENCE

 • Be warned that this outtake from the John Oliver show is crass in places, but it goes over lots of concepts that you will find helpful to getting the most you can out of your other readings this week.
 Ignore anything not related to how science is used and reported on in the US

 https://www.youtube.com/watch?v=0Rnq1NpHdmw.
-I am assigning this content because Oliver is funny enough to help you remember some key ideas about how some social scientists produce studies that aren't as reliable as you might thing.
+I am assigning this content because Oliver is funny enough to help you remember some key ideas about how some social scientists produce studies that aren't as reliable as you might thinK.
 Here are some questions to guide your viewing:

 For Friday